top of page

 Gingivitis is the beginning stage of what is called, “gum disease,” and is treatable if detected.
 It is usually caused by plaque (bacteria and food) buildup on the teeth.
 However, if it is left untreated, it may turn into an infection of the supporting structures of the teeth, which is known as periodontal disease (or Periodontitis).
 This happens when the bacteria travel down the tooth surface under the gums, and onto the roots.
 This is a more permanent condition that requires more involved treatment, and if it is left untreated, it may lead to bone loss and eventual tooth loss.

 At Olivieri Dental Care in Hamilton, we recommend patient-specific oral hygiene maintenance programs to prevent and control gingivitis and periodontal disease and maintain oral health.
-If we find that you have periodontitis, we have surgical and non-surgical treatment options, including laser gum therapy, which is used in appropriate cases to address your condition
+If we find that you have periodontitis, we have surgical and non-surgical treatment options, including laser gum therapy, which is used in appropriate cases to address your condition.
+Contact us for professional gum disease treatment in Hamilton and schedule your care today.

 What Is Gingivitis, and What Are Its Symptoms?